FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 There may be other equipment in the robot's stroke, and the limit angle can softly limit the robot so that the robot's movement does not exceed a certain coordinate value and prevent the robot from colliding.
 Triggering the soft limit to stop the robot is automatically triggered by the robot, and there is no stopping distance.

 Administrators can use the default values or enter angle values.
 Input the angle value to limit the positive and negative angles of the robot joints respectively.
-When the input value exceeds the soft limit angle of the robot joints listed in \ `Table 1.1-1 Robot Basic Parameters <robot_brief_introduction.html#basic-parameters>`__\ value, the limit angle will be adjusted to the maximum value that can be set.
+When the input value exceeds the robot joint soft limit angle value listed in the robot basic parameter table in 2.1-Basic Parameters, the limit angle will be adjusted to the maximum value that can be set.
 When the robot reports that the command exceeds the limit, it needs to enter the drag mode and drag the robot joints to within the limit angle.
 The interface is shown in figure below.

 .. image:: base/020.png
    :width: 3in